winton/typectl/README.md

 ## Goals

-1. A type-safe API for defining complex control flows of generic (reusable) functions.
+1. A type-safe API for defining complex control flows of pure (isolated, simply typed) functions.
-2. Full runtime control over input and output variable mapping within the control flow.
+2. Make dynamic input and output variable mapping within the control flow possible at runtime.
-3. Naturally optimized code using dynamic resolution of inputs and outputs.
+3. Use of the pattern should naturally optimize control flow execution.

 ## Function API